 The regular working hours of an officer assigned to Fugitive Operations are Monday through Friday from 6:00 a.m. to 2:00 p.m.
-On a Tuesday afternoon, he is notified by his supervisor that he is to remain on "standby" status after his shift ends, including instructions to travel no more than 30 minutes away from the field office, stay in uniform/appropriate attire, maintain his weapon and government vehicle, continuously monitor his phone, and remain in a state of readiness, in order to be able to respond and return to the office immediately if called.
-The reason for the order is a potential operation later that evening, which, if it is triggered, will require the team to convene and go into action at a moment's notice.
-The officer remains on "standby" until 7:00 p.m. at which time his supervisor notifies him that the operation will not be occurring and he is no longer on "standby" status.
+On a Tuesday afternoon, he is notified by his supervisor that there is intelligence that a high value target will be arriving at a local port on a ship at some point that afternoon, with a window between 1:00 pm and 5:00 pm.
+The supervisor instructs the officer to be within five blocks of the port, which would allow the officer to reach any pier within five minutes.
+The officer must continuously monitor his phone, and remain in a state of readiness, in order to be able to respond immediately if the ship and target are spotted.
+The officer is put on a "standby" status at 1:00 pm and remains on "standby" until 5:00 p.m., at which time his supervisor notifies him that the ship or target did not arrive, and he is relieved from duty and no longer on "standby" status.

-In this scenario, the employee is restricted by official order to a designated post of duty and is assigned to be in a state of readiness to perform work with limitations on the employee's activities so substantial that the employee cannot use the time effectively for his or her own purposes.
-Therefore, the hours that the employee was on "standby" status should be compensated with AUO.
+In this scenario, the employee is restricted by official order to a designated post of duty - a narrow geographical area - and is assigned to be in a state of readiness to perform work with limitations on the employee's activities so substantial that the employee cannot use the time effectively for his or her own purposes.
+Therefore, these hours constituted "standby" status and, to the extent they constituted irregular overtime, would be compensated appropriately (e.g. with AUO).